If you just read one page in this manual, make it this one. Here are some tips to get the best results out of LandscapePro.

 Adjust the selections where necessary

-It is best to roughly make your area selections, and return to the Add & Edit Areas selection at a later stage only if necessary.
+It is best to roughly make your selections and return to the Add & Edit Areas selection later if necessary.

 Don’t push the sliders up too far